calittle/oipa/11.3.0/vagrant/README.md

       - `V997069-01.zip`, OIPA_11.3.0.0_Database_Oracle, 49.2 MB
       - `V997071-01.zip`, OIPA_11.3.0.0_PASJava_WebLogic, 217.8 MB
       - `V997074-01.zip`, OIPA_11.3.0.0_ServiceLayer_WebLogic, 65.2 MB
-  3. From [OTN](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html) Download JDK 1.8 Linux x64 RPM Package `jdk-8x311-linux-x64.rpm`.
+  3. From [OTN](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html) Download JDK 1.8 Linux x64 RPM Package `jdk-8u311-linux-x64.rpm`.
   4. From [OTN](https://www.oracle.com/middleware/technologies/weblogic-server-downloads.html) download WebLogic Server 12.2.1.4 `fmw_12.2.1.4.0_wls_lite_Disk1_1of1.zip`.

 4. Run `vagrant up`
    1. The first time you run this it will provision everything and may take a while.
 Ensure you have a good internet connection as the scripts will update the VM to the latest via `yum`.
    2. The installation can be customized, if desired (see [Configuration](#configuration)).
 5. Connect to the database (see [Connecting to Oracle](#connecting-to-oracle))
-6. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`
+6. You can shut down the VM via the usual `vagrant halt` and then start it up again via `vagrant up`.
+You can also [reprovision[(#reprovision)]].

 ## Connecting to Oracle